 4. Learn to IGNORE:

 “Ignore the things you cannot change and change the things you cannot ignore.”
-Nothing is in our control except the way we react to Life and to people–the two things you can never change!
+Nothing is in our control except the way we react to life and to people–the two things you can never change!
 So, why not change the way we look at them?

 A book can transport us to a world far away from ours, so, what better way to busy the mind than to read an engrossing story!
+Isn’t this the best thing we could do to declutter our mental rooms?

 6. Pursue a hobby: